Morephy-Net: An Evolutionary Multi-objective Optimization for Replica-Exchange-based Physics-informed Neural Operator

 \section{Conclusion and Future Work}

-In this paper, we introduced Morephy-Net, a new framework for physics-informed operator learning.
-By integrating an evolutionary multi-objective optimization with replica-exchange stochastic sampling.
+In this paper, we introduced Morephy-Net, a physics-informed operator-learning framework that integrates evolutionary multi-objective optimization with replica-exchange stochastic sampling.
 By treating data/operator and physics residual losses as separate objectives and searching the Pareto front, Morephy-Net removes the need for hand-tuned loss weights.
-Meanwhile, reSGLD improves global exploration of the parameter space, and provides robust uncertainty quantification.
-Numerical tests on the Burgers' equation and the time-fractional mixed diffusion-wave equation showed that the Morephy-Net is more accurate than the standard operator learning methods, such as DeepONet, PI-DON, et al, in forward, inverse, and noisy data scenarios.
-Moreover, the Morephy-Net provides calibrated uncertainty information---a capability that is typically absent in deterministic operator-learning pipelines---which is critical for reliable scientific inference and decision-making.
+Meanwhile, reSGLD improves global exploration of the parameter space and enables principled Bayesian uncertainty quantification.
+Numerical experiments on the Burgers' equation and the time-fractional mixed diffusion--wave equation demonstrate that Morephy-Net achieves higher accuracy and stronger robustness to noisy observations than standard operator-learning baselines (e.g., DeepONet, PI-DON, and PI-FDON), in both forward and inverse settings.
+In addition to improved point estimates, Morephy-Net provides calibrated uncertainty information---a capability that is typically absent in deterministic operator-learning pipelines---which is critical for reliable scientific inference and decision-making.

-There are several promising future directions that are worth further investigation.
-First, extending the multi-objective replica exchange physics informed setting to evolutionary Kolmogorov–Arnold networks\cite{cruz2025state,lin2025energy} provides a natural integration of physics-informed evolutionary operator learning with Kolmogorov–Arnold networks, which can potentially improve expressiveness and interpretability.
-Second, the Morephy-Net, with its inherent uncertainty quantification (UQ) capability, can be further explored in data assimilation (DA) settings, where accurate state estimation with model uncertainty is essential for high-dimensional dynamical systems \cite{qi2025data,law2015data,chen2020efficient,durant2025updating,liu2023statistical,wang2016multi}.
-Since DA usually requires running a large number of repeated forecasts in an ensemble or iterative framework, the operator-learning framework of Morephy-Net provides a computationally efficient surrogate for the underlying dynamics.
-This efficiency, combined with its UQ features, makes it particularly well-suited for DA with observational data in real time.
+There are several promising future directions.
+First, extending the proposed multi-objective replica-exchange physics-informed setting to evolutionary Kolmogorov--Arnold networks \cite{cruz2025state,lin2025energy} may improve both expressiveness and interpretability.
+Second, Morephy-Net's inherent uncertainty quantification (UQ) makes it a natural candidate for data assimilation (DA), where accurate state estimation under model uncertainty is crucial for high-dimensional dynamical systems \cite{qi2025data,law2015data,chen2020efficient,durant2025updating,liu2023statistical,wang2016multi}.
+Since DA often requires many repeated forecasts in an ensemble or iterative framework, the operator-learning structure of Morephy-Net can serve as a computationally efficient surrogate for the underlying dynamics; combined with UQ, it is particularly well-suited for real-time assimilation with noisy observations.
 Third, applying Morephy-Net to turbulent flows governed by the Navier–Stokes equations (NSE) offers an exciting opportunity to test its robustness and scalability in highly nonlinear and multiscale systems \cite{mou2023energy,heinonen2020turbulence,yang2012adaptive}.